Antenna Efficiency in Massive MIMO Detection: System Model and Problem Formulation

 \subsection{System Model}

 Consider a multi-user MIMO system consisting of $n$ UTs with a single antenna and a BS with $m$ antennas.
 Throughout the paper, we assume that $m\geq n$.
-The received signal vector~$\vr \in \mathbb{C}^m$ at the BS is given by
+We consider perfectly synchronized transmissions over flat-fading channels.
+The received signal vector~$\vr \in \mathbb{C}^m$ at the BS is then given by